You might have heard about Superbugs which are resistant to all medicines. This is known as Anti-Microbial Resistance (AMR).

 - To strengthen the knowledge and evidence base through surveillance and research.

 - To reduce the incidence of infection through effective sanitation, hygiene and infection prevention measures.

 - To optimize the use of antimicrobial medicines in human and animal health.

 - To develop the economic case for sustainable investment that takes account of the needs of all countries and to increase investment in new medicines, diagnostic tools, vaccines and other interventions.

-What are the other solutions available to combat the Antimicrobial Resistance?
+What are the other solutions available to combat Antimicrobial Resistance?

-- Encourage the appropriate and informed health care seeking behavior among the citizens.
+- Encourage the appropriate and informed healthcare-seeking behaviour among the citizens.

 - Educate all groups of prescribers and dispensers (including drug sellers) on the importance of appropriate antimicrobial use and containment of antimicrobial resistance.

 - The Prescription Audit may minimize the overuse and misuse of drugs, helps to plan essential drug selection and to estimate the drug need of the community and help the health administrators, policy planners, manufacturers, distributors, health professionals and various consumer groups for their decision making.

 - The regular review of health care procedures and documentation of auditing is also important in combating AMR.